1. Our Policy

-3.4 The purpose of including your personal data to the List of Participants is related to one of the main purposes for organizing the event – business networking.
+3.4 The purpose of including your personal data to the List of Participants and in your personal badge is related to one of the main purposes for organizing the event – business networking.

-3.4.1 The legal basis for processing your personal data is based on our legitimate interest to facilitate business networking within the Event.
+3.4.1 The legal basis for processing your personal data is our legitimate interest to facilitate business networking within the Event.
 Before the Event takes place, you can opt out from this processing.

 3.5 We will only process your personal data to the extent necessary to enable us to comply with the above purposes.
 When processing your personal data, we do not make automated decision-making (without human intervention).

-4.2 We may disclose your personal data to other personal data processors acting on our behalf and assisting us with achieving the purposes of processing outlined in Article 3, such as providers of certain services.
+4.1 We may disclose your personal data to personal data processors acting on our behalf and assisting us with achieving the purposes of processing outlined in Article 3, such as providers of certain services (e.g. web hosting).

-4.3 We do not intend to disclose your personal data outside the European Union or the European Economic Area except in the case described in Article 4.4.
+4.2 We do not intend to disclose your personal data outside the European Union, the European Economic Area or the United Kindgom which has been white-listed by the European Commission as a country providing an adequate level of protection, except in the case described in Article 4.3.

-5.1 We comply with the principle that the period for which the personal data are stored is limited to a strict minimum and not kept longer than necessary for achieving the above purpose.
+5.1 We comply with the principle that the period for which the personal data are stored is limited to a strict minimum and not kept longer than necessary for achieving the above purposes.

 5.2 Your personal data will be stored according to the following time limits:

-5.2.2 If any photos have been taken of you during the Event, those will be stored until the earlier of (i) 12 months or (ii) your objection in accordance with Article 7.6 below (Right to object).
+5.2.3 If any photos have been taken of you during the Event, those will be stored and potentially remain published until they are no longer relevant for publicising the Event and future editions of the Balkan Legal Forum or until we receive your objection in accordance with Article 7.6 below (Right to object).

-You have the following rights in accordance with the GDPR:
+You have the following rights in accordance with the applicable data protection legislation: